1D Log Gases and the Renormalized Energy: Crystallization at Vanishing Temperature: Introduction

-The results here are counterparts of the results we obtained in \cite{ma2d} for $x_1, \dots, x_n$ belonging to $\mr^2$ (this corresponds for $V$ quadratic and $\beta=2$ to the Ginibre ensemble of non-hermitian Gaussian random matrices), or in other words the two-dimensional Coulomb gas.
+The results and the method here are counterparts of those obtained in \cite{ma2d} for $x_1, \dots, x_n$ belonging to $\mr^2$, in other words the two-dimensional Coulomb gas (this corresponds for $V$ quadratic and $\beta=2$ to the Ginibre ensemble of non-hermitian Gaussian random matrices).
 The study in \cite{ma2d} relied on relating the Hamiltonian $\w$ to a Coulomb ``renormalized energy" $W$ introduced in \cite{ss} in the context of Ginzburg-Landau vortices.
 This relied crucially on the fact that the logarithm is the Coulomb kernel in two dimensions, or in other words the fundamental solution to the Laplacian.
 When looking at the situation in one dimension, i.e. the present situation of the 1D log-gas, the logarithmic kernel is no longer the Coulomb kernel, and it is not a priori clear that anything similar to the study in two dimensions can work.
 Note that the 1D Coulomb gas, corresponding to $\Q$ where the logarithmic interaction is replaced by the 1D Coulomb kernel $|x|$, has been studied, notably by Lenard \cite{len1,len2}, Brascamp-Lieb \cite{bl}, Aizenman-Martin \cite{am}.
 The situation there is rendered again more accessible by the Coulomb nature of the interaction and its less singular character.
 In particular \cite{bl} prove cristallization (i.e. that the points tend to arrange along a regular lattice) in the limit of a small temperature, we will get a similar result for the log-gas.

 The starting point of our study is that even though the logarithmic kernel is not Coulombic in dimension 1, we can view the particles on the real line as embedded into the two-dimensional plane and interacting as Coulomb charges there.
-This provides a way of defining an analogue of the ``renormalized energy" of \cite{ss} in the one-dimensional setting, still called $W$, which goes ``via" the two-dimensional plane, see Section \ref{sec:def1d} below.
+This provides a way of defining an analogue of the ``renormalized energy" of \cite{ss} in the one-dimensional setting, still called $W$, which goes ``via" the two-dimensional plane \ed{and is a way of computing the $L^2$ norm of the Stieltjes transform, cf. Remark~\ref{stieljes} below. }